Nurse Residency Program

-We want to help new nurses build a foundation for their nursing careers.
-Our 12-month Nurse Residency Program was created to close the experience gap between nursing school and clinical practice at the point of care through mentorship and ongoing education.
-The program's ultimate goal is to provide new nurses with the confidence, support and success they need as they begin their nursing careers.
+As a new nurse, we want to help you build a foundation that will support you for your entire nursing career.
+Our 12-month Nurse Residency Program was created to close the experience gap between nursing school and clinical practice.
+The program provides support for new nurses through mentorship and ongoing education.
+The program's ultimate goal is to provide you with the confidence, support, and success you need as you begin your nursing career at Faith Regional.

-Each month, the Nurse Residency Program includes an 8-hour session that focuses on:
+The Nurse Residency Program includes sessions that you will focus on:

 - Fall prevention

 - Resource management and delegation